-Before we jump in I wanted to provide a quick reminder that we’re closing off enrollment to Food Blogger Pro this Thursday at 11:59pm CST.
+Before we jump in I wanted to provide a quick reminder that we’re closing off enrollment to Food Blogger Pro this Thursday at 11:59 pm CST.
 That’s soon!
-As a matter of fact, here’s a fancy countdown timer to show you exactly how much time is left.

-The next public enrollment won’t be until Spring of 2016.
+The next public enrollment won’t be until the Spring of 2016.

 More on that in a bit, but first, the official intro…

 What are these reports all about, anyway?

 The first time we wrote a post like this was way back on September 5th, 2011.
 We wanted to figure out if it was possible to create a business from a food blog.